 Moreover, the numbers are growing.
 For example, the number of educators in the $300,000-plus bracket has risen 56% statewide over the past three years, and 41% on the Island.

-Newsday’s annual compensation review is drawn from data obtained from the New York State Teachers' Retirement system, using the state’s Freedom of Information Law.
+Newsday’s annual compensation review is drawn from data obtained from the New York State Teachers' Retirement System, using the state’s Freedom of Information Law.
 The survey covers 261,600 educators statewide, with total compensation of more than $19 billion.
 For the Island, the survey includes about 60,428 educators with earnings of nearly $6.3 billion.

 WHAT TO KNOW

-• More than 1,000 professional educators on Long Island reported pay packages of $200,000 or more in the latest compilations, with 58 earning $300,000 and up, and numbers are growing, state data shows.
+• More than 1,000 educators on Long Island reported pay packages of $200,000 or more in the latest compilations, with 58 earning $300,000 and up, and numbers are growing, state data shows.

 • High compensation is driven largely by contractual payouts for unused sick and vacation days — a system that's controversial but ingrained in statewide benefits for teachers, police and other public employees.